Funding Awards

 $770,290.00

-To provide and increase low-barrier access to MAT and recovery resources for individuals seeking
+To provide and increase low-barrier access to MAT and recovery resources for individuals seeking life-saving overdose prevention and response services and infectious disease prevention services through direct and timely connection to MOUD, resource navigation, and community building in Butte County.

 Safer Alternatives through Networking and Education (SANE)